Now that you've switched from Microsoft Outlook to G Suite, learn how to use Google Calendar as your new scheduling program.

 |Schedule one-on-one meetings as individual meetings||Create one-on-one meetings or bookable appointment slots|

 |Add attendees to an email invitation||Add groups or guests to event details|

 See if people are available and choose from suggested meeting times

-Note: To see if people using Microsoft Exchange (or another hosted service) are available, your G Suite administrator must enable Google Calendar Connectors.
+Note: To see if people using Microsoft Exchange are available, your G Suite administrator must enable Google Calendar Connector.
 For details, see Administrator Setup for GSSMO.

 |See new meeting times from Gmail users in Outlook||Accept new meeting times from Outlook users in Gmail|

 |Schedule a conference call||Automatically add video calls in event details|

 |View calendars side by side||Overlay calendars|

 |Use importance markers to identify events||Use color-coding to distinguish events and calendars|

 |Publish a calendar||Make a calendar public|